Mercury (automobile): 1939–1940s

 For 1941, the Mercury underwent its first redesign; in another change, the model line adopted the Mercury Eight nameplate used in sales literature.
 To consolidate development and production, the Mercury Eight shared much of its bodyshell with Ford, distinguished by its 4 in longer wheelbase.
 To further separate the two model lines, the Eight was given a model-specific grille, exterior and interior trim, and taillamps.
-For the first time, a wood-bodied station wagon was offered by the brand.
+For the first time, a decorative wood-bodied station wagon (later nicknamed as a "woodie") was offered by the brand.

-Unlike Ford products where components originated from the Ford River Rouge Complex and shipped in knock-down kits to dozens of cities across the United States, all Mercury vehicles only originated completely assembled from River Rouge until 1952 when Wayne Stamping & Assembly started production and was the only location that created Mercury components which were sent to only three cities that had dedicated assembly branch factories that completed Mercury vehicles until 1960.
+Unlike Ford products where components originated from the Ford River Rouge Complex outside Detroit, Michigan and shipped in knock-down kits to dozens of cities across the United States, all Mercury vehicles only originated completely assembled from River Rouge until 1952 when Wayne Stamping & Assembly Company started production and was the only location that created Mercury components which were sent to only three cities that had dedicated assembly branch factories that completed Mercury vehicles until 1960.
 This approach was also used for Lincoln vehicles which only originated from the Lincoln Motor Company Plant until 1958 when Wixom Assembly Plant replaced the old Lincoln plant and completed assembly and became the component location for all Lincoln vehicles and the Ford Thunderbird and sent knock-down kits to selected branch locations in the United States.

 For 1942, Mercury implemented several changes to the Eight.
 As part of an interior redesign, the Eight received a dashboard configured similar to the Lincoln Zephyr.
 For the first time, the Flathead V8 was offered with 100 hp in standard form.
 To compete with Fluid Drive (Chrysler) and Hydramatic (General Motors), the 1942 Mercury offered Liquamatic, the first semi-automatic transmission offered by Ford Motor Company.
 Shared with Lincoln, Liquamatic proved complex and unreliable, with many systems replaced by conventional manual transmissions.
 As production was suspended following the outbreak of World War II, Ford produced only 24,704 1942 Mercury vehicles.